 Chiang Rai is the gateway to the Golden Triangle, a region where different ethnic tribes have settled in the intersection of Thailand, Myanmar and Laos.

-– Tara Tour and Travel operates regular bus services from Bangkok to Lampang.
+– Thai Sriram, Tara Tour and Travel operate regular bus services from Bangkok to Lampang.

 – Tara Tour and Travel operates regular bus services from Bangkok to Sukhothai.